 Section 6.150.
-Development permitAdministration (Amend. #59)
+Administration (Amend. #59)

-A. Floodplain Development Permit required.
-A floodplain development permit shall be required for all proposed construction or other development, including placement of manufactured homes, in the areas described in Article 2, Section A. No person, firm, corporation, or unit of government shall initiate any development or substantial-improvement or cause the same to be done without first obtaining a separate floodplain development within floodway and floodway fringe overlay districts or cause the same to be done without first obtaining, structure or other development for each building, structure or other development for each building, structure or other development.
+- A. Floodplain Development Permit required.
+A floodplain development permit shall be required for all proposed construction or other development, including placement of manufactured homes, in the areas described in Article 2, Section A. No person, firm, corporation, or unit of government shall initiate any development or substantial-improvement or cause the same to be done without first obtaining a separate floodplain development permit for each structure or other development.. - B. Designation of Floodplain Administrator